Animal Attack Lawyer

 One of the main concerns people often have when considering a claim is the cost.
 We aim to make legal support accessible to everyone, and we provide a range of funding options to suit your needs:

-• No win, no fee agreements: also known as conditional fee agreements (CFAs), these arrangements mean that if your claim is unsuccessful, you won't have to pay our legal fees.
-If your claim is successful, a portion of your compensation will cover our fees, meaning you'll never be out of pocket.
+• No win, no fee agreements: also known as conditional fee agreements, these arrangements mean that if your claim is unsuccessful, you won't have to pay any legal fees.
+If your claim is successful, a portion of your compensation will cover our fees.

-• Legal expenses insurance: you may already have legal expenses cover as part of your home or car insurance policy, which could be used to fund your claim.
-We can help you check your policies to see if this is an option for you.
+• Legal expenses insurance: you may have legal expenses cover as part of your home or car insurance policy, which could be used to fund your claim.

 • Trade union funding: if you're a member of a trade union, they may be able to provide funding for your claim.